-Learn about different keyword types and how to position them on a page to improve Google search ranking, traffic, and conversions with this short keyword placement SEO guide.
+Learn about different keyword types and how to position them on a page to improve Google search ranking, website traffic, and conversions with this short keyword placement SEO guide.

 How to Choose the Best Keywords for SEO